hashicorp/terraform-provider-azurerm/website/docs/d/service_plan.html.markdown

 Use this data source to access information about an existing Service Plan.

-!> **NOTE:** This is a 3.0 beta Data Source intended to provide an improved experience for Web Apps by splitting the older `azurerm_app_service` into O/S Specific variants, allowing better property validation and simpler configuration.
-Please see the [3.0 Beta guide](https://github.com/hashicorp/terraform-provider-azurerm/blob/f/main/website/docs/guides/3.0-beta.html.markdown) for more information on enabling and using this Data Source.
+!> **NOTE:** This is a 3.0 beta Data Source.
+Please see the [3.0 Beta guide](guides/3.0-beta.html.markdown) for more information on enabling and using this Data Source.

 ## Example Usage